 Taisu Zhang is a Professor of Law at Yale Law School and works on comparative legal and economic history, private law theory, and contemporary Chinese law and politics.FULL BIOGRAPHY

 - The History of Property Law

-Zhang is a Global Faculty member at Peking University Law School and is the current president of the International Society for Chinese Law and History.
+Zhang is a Global Faculty member at Peking University Law School.
 He has also taught at the Duke University School of Law, the University of Hong Kong, Brown University, and the Tsinghua University School of Law.
 He holds a secondary appointment at Yale as Professor of History.